Luigi: The Musical

 Luigi: The Musical is a satirical comedy musical written by Arielle Johnson and Nova Bradford.
 It centers around three high-profile inmates, Luigi Mangione, Sam Bankman-Fried and Sean "Diddy" Combs who are inmates at the Metropolitan Detention Center.

 The musical premiered in June 2025 at Taylor Street Theatre in San Francisco.
 The show originally ran from June 13–28, 2025.
-The initial five-show run was sold out, with additional performances later being added at The Independent, a larger venue also in San Francisco, which were also sold out.

-The musical also had a five show run at the Edinburgh Fringe Festival from August 19 to 23, 2025.
+The initial five-show run was sold out, with additional performances later added at the Independent, a larger venue also in San Francisco, which were also sold out.
+The musical also had a five-show run at the Edinburgh Festival Fringe from August 19 to 23, 2025.

 Background

 On December 4, 2024, Brian Thompson, the then CEO of UnitedHealthcare was shot and killed in New York City.
 American man Luigi Mangione is currently the top suspect in Thompson's killing.

 The musical was conceived a few months later during an open mic night at the SF Eagle, a gay bar in San Francisco.
-While at that bar, the shows creator and director Nova Bradford shared his idea for the musical with Caleb Zeringue, the shows co-writer and producer.
+While at that bar, the show's creator and director Nova Bradford shared her idea for the musical with Caleb Zeringue, the show's co-writer and producer.

 Synopsis

-Luigi: The Musical centers around the fictional experiences in prison, at the Metropolitan Detention Center, of Luigi Mangione, the top suspect in the killing of Brian Thompson, former CEO of UnitedHealthcare, as well as that of Sean "Diddy" Combs and Sam Bankman-Fried.

-After the San Francisco Chronicle panned the show in its review of it, the review was added to the shows script as a meta joke.
+Luigi: The Musical centers on the fictional experiences in prison, at the Metropolitan Detention Center, of Luigi Mangione, the top suspect in the killing of Brian Thompson, former CEO of UnitedHealthcare, as well as that of Sean "Diddy" Combs and Sam Bankman-Fried.
+After the San Francisco Chronicle panned the show, the review was added to the script as a meta joke.

-Musical numbers

-The musical numbers in the original production were as follows:
+Cast recording